sarahciston/codingcare/posts/guide.md

 ### Ask 'why' and 'how' not just 'what' to make

+Ask yourself: What do you want to make?
+What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/ [xxxmovebelow?]

 ### Adjust for what's needed

+What are the basics people need to get in the door and be comfortable there?
+Hold meetings at times people can show up.
+Are you including community members who have multiple jobs, at odd hours?
+Children they need to bring along?
+Consider how you can account for this with scheduling during days, evenings, weekends, hybrid meetings.
+Maybe you can provide childcare through mutual aid partnerships or rotate duties.

+How else can you share responsibilities of organizing and supporting your gatherings?

 ### Meet folks where they are